Houseplants for the Forgetful HomeownerPublished on 12th September 2019

-Plants bring no end of benefits though; they purify the air; aid concentration; make us happier; reduce environmental carcinogens; and provide a point of interest.
-The trick is to find the right plant for you, so this is the Apropos guide to…
+Plants bring no end of benefits to the home.
+They purify the air, aid concentration and make us happier.
+The trick is to find the right plant for you!
+We’re looking at a few options in this quick guide.

 Houseplants for the Forgetful